meow-watermelon/tech-notes/google-drive-upload.md

 So, if readers want to skip the dizzy part, here is the conclusion: to upload a file in Google Drive, the file should be created first in the drive with proper metadata then uploading the file content data to the file.

 Wait a second, does it mean there must be 2-step to upload a file in Google Drive?
-Of course not! but let me make this loud and clear: this 2-step way is *the* proper way if [Simple Upload](https://developers.google.com/drive/api/v3/manage-uploads#simple) is the option and I will show the readers how to do that in Python.
+Of course not!
+But let me make this loud and clear: this 2-step way is *the* proper way if [Simple Upload](https://developers.google.com/drive/api/v3/manage-uploads#simple) is the option and I will show the readers how to do that in Python.
 I use [requests](https://docs.python-requests.org/en/master/) module to handle HTTP requests and responses.

 I will explain the whole steps in 3 parts: **Authentication**, **Create a new file** and **Upload file content data**.